Fake anime figures are the poison of the anime world!

 Firstly, fake anime figures are the ones destroying the market prices.
 Secondly, these fakes discourage the authentic hard work put in by their makers.
 Third, this practice discredits the source of the character.
 It is humiliating to the creators because it rips off years of hard work.

 All in all, this is discrediting the whole line of manga artists, anime producers, visual artists, figurine makers, graphic designers when people support unoriginal work.
-As a consumer, do not get cheated by this unfaithful replications!
+As a consumer, do not get cheated by these unfaithful replications!

 Moreover, some people do not have reservations about owning fake anime figurines because they claim that the figurines look essentially the same.
 For something that looks the same and cost much lesser, it is fair enough to go for the fake or bootleg figurine.
 So, why would you buy the more expensive one?